The Part Where I Cry: Recording and release

-Nelson entered his first session at Liberty's Nashville studio on August 22, 1961, at Quonset Hut studio.
+Nelson entered his first session for Liberty on August 22, 1961, at Bradley Studios in Nashville, Tennessee.
 Nelson was backed by guitarists Kelso Herston, Ray Edenton (who also played fiddle), Harold Bradley and Grady Martin; drummer Buddy Harman, pianist Hargus "Pig" Robbins, bassist Joe Zinkan and the Anita Kerr singers.
 During the night, until the early hours of the following day Nelson recorded "The Part Where I Cry", to be the first single release with the label.
 Allison was not pleased with the results of the session.

 The single was coupled with the B-side "Mr. Record Man", recorded during a September session in California.
 Released in November 1961, Billboard's review predicted a "moderate sales potential".
 Despite it failed to chart, the song received good airplay on radio stations.
 It was later included on Nelson's debut album ...And Then I Wrote.